Tobacco Leaf Lacquer Square Tray in Gold - 1 Each

 Each tray is handmade in Vietnam.
 Lacquer artisans complete each step, from cutting and sanding the wood to applying the artwork, by hand.
 Once applied, the artwork is given finishing touches, such as genuine gold and silver leaf and handpainted details.
 The final application of the glossy lacquer is applied in 12 layers, giving the pieces a durable finish.
 The shining coating shows the true beauty of the original artwork and gives it a unique depth.
 Caspari Lacquer Trays are an elegant and thoughtful gift for nearly any occasion.

-- The beautifully finished surfaces of our lacquer trays display artwork sourced from artist and museums around the world.
+- The beautifully finished surfaces of our lacquer trays display artwork sourced from artists and museums around the world.

 - Each quality-crafted tray is handmade by artisans in Vietnam.